 Whenever possible, the HEI-Los Angeles continues to function during inclement weather.
 Regularly scheduled classes meet to the extent that students and faculty can safely travel to the campus and attend classes.
 Individuals should use good judgment and avoid serious risks in traveling to campus or in attending classes.
 If hazardous weather is forecast, school management reserves the right to cancel or delay classes.
 In that case, students should check with the school using one of these methods:

-- 1. Visit the school website at www.harvest.net for closure announcements; - Call the school to verify if classes have been cancelled.
+1. Visit the school website at www.harvest.net for closure announcements.

+- 2. Check your Student Portal for closure announcements. - 3.
+Call the school to verify if classes have been cancelled.
 Please listen carefully for a possible closure.